Comments on planning application 24/03125

 Legibility and accessibility have been well considered in the design of the heritage wall:

-- QR codes are integrated in the design, linking each panel to its digital counterpart on the FleetStreetHeritage.co.uk website.
-Visitors can view content on their own device, in a format to suit their needs e.g. larger text, or save for reading later.
+Clear section headings guide viewers quickly to the part of the display of most interest to them. - QR codes are integrated in the design, linking each panel to its digital counterpart on the FleetStreetHeritage.co.uk website.
+Visitors can view content on their own device, in a format to suit their needs e.g. larger text, or save for reading later. - The digital webpages also have an audio link for visitors who prefer to listen. - These features will make this important information resource accessible to a wide range of people.
+It exemplifies the careful thought which has gone into all aspects of this planning application

 I support the application and will look forward to seeing the Heritage Wall become a reality.

-Ms Sar Ms Sarah Williams 1 Highbury Hill Top flat London N5 1SU (Supports) Comment submitted date: Mon 03 Mar 2025
+Ms Sarah Williams 1 Highbury Hill Top flat London N5 1SU (Supports) Comment submitted date: Mon 03 Mar 2025

 As an accredited City of London guide, I share the City's rich history with guests from London, the rest of the UK and the wider world.
 Fleet Street is a unique district - and we must celebrate and showcase the important role it has played for centuries in the dissemination and democratisation of information.
 This heritage wall would be a welcome addition to a street undergoing transformation.
 It's vital we make the history accessible to all - at street level.
-I fully support t his proposal.
+I fully support this proposal.

 Ms Caroline James 111d Richmond Avenue London N1 0LR (Supports) Comment submitted date: Mon 03 Mar 2025